TagSpeech: End-to-End Multi-Speaker ASR and Diarization with Fine-Grained Temporal Grounding: Method

-First, the raw waveform $\mathbf{X}$ is processed into Mel-spectrogram features $\mathbf{M} \in \mathbb{R}^{T \times 80}$.
-To explicitly decouple semantic content from speaker identity, we feed $\mathbf{M}$ into two parallel streams: the Semantic Encoder and the Speaker Encoder, both utilizing Zipformer structure~\citep{yao2023zipformer}.
-This yields two distinct continuous representations: $\mathbf{H}_{sem}, \mathbf{H}_{spk} \in \mathbb{R}^{T' \times D_{enc}}$, where $T'$ denotes the number of downsampled temporal frames, and $D_{enc}$ is the encoder hidden dimension. \paragraph{Semantic Encoder with SOT Fine-tuning.} Standard ASR encoders like Whisper~\citep{radford2023robust} inherently lack the capacity to model overlapping speech dynamics.
+\paragraph{Semantic Encoder with SOT Fine-tuning.} Standard ASR encoders like Whisper~\citep{radford2023robust} inherently lack the capacity to model overlapping speech dynamics.
 To address this, we fine-tune a pretrained ASR encoder on multi-speaker ASR task using Serialized Output Training~\citep{kanda2020serialized}.
 Specifically, reference transcriptions are reorganized into a chronological sequence delimited by a special speaker change token $\langle sc \rangle$.
 This objective guides our semantic encoder to capture turn-taking patterns, thereby reducing the burden on the downstream LLM in understanding overlapping speech.
-Empirical results in Section~\ref{sec:ablation_sot} demonstrate that this SOT fine-tuned encoder substantially outperforms standard ASR encoders. \paragraph{Speaker Encoder.} We use Auden-Voice~\citep{huo2025auden} as the speaker encoder.
-It is initialized via multi-task pre-training on speaker identification, gender, age, and emotion recognition, ensuring the embeddings are discriminative for speaker tracking while remaining invariant to linguistic content. \paragraph{Projector.} To align the continuous representations $\mathbf{H}_{sem}$ and $\mathbf{H}_{spk}$ with the LLM latent space, we use two projectors ($P_{sem}$, $P_{spk}$) to map them into the LLM embedding dimension.
+Empirical results in Section~\ref{sec:ablation_sot} demonstrate that this SOT fine-tuned encoder substantially outperforms standard ASR encoders.

+\paragraph{Speaker Encoder.} We use Auden-Voice~\citep{huo2025auden} as the speaker encoder.
+It is initialized via multi-task pre-training on speaker identification, gender, age, and emotion recognition, ensuring the embeddings are discriminative for speaker tracking while remaining invariant to linguistic content.

+\paragraph{Projector.} To align the continuous representations $\mathbf{H}_{sem}$ and $\mathbf{H}_{spk}$ with the LLM latent space, we use two projectors ($P_{sem}$, $P_{spk}$) to map them into the LLM embedding dimension.
 Each projector consists of a two-layer Multi-Layer Perceptron followed by a temporal downsampling layer with a factor of $k$:

 where $\hat{\mathbf{H}}_{sem}, \hat{\mathbf{H}}_{spk} \in \mathbb{R}^{L \times D_{LLM}}$ and $L = \lceil T' / k \rceil$ denotes the reduced sequence length.